 - a) (5 points) One potential complication is that the viral genome is RNA, not DNA.
 Why does this make your strategy more complex?
 How would you overcome that problem? - b) (5 points) Even if this had been a DNA molecule, it turns out that there are no good restriction sites that would give you the S gene as a single fragment.
-For your cloning strategy, what is an alternative way of getting a single fragment containing just the S gene? - c) (10 points) Based on these considerations, outline a cloning strategy for cloning this gene into pBI121 to express the S protein in transgenic plants. - 7.
-(5 points) Why is the Bt toxin protein considered non-toxic to humans?
+For your cloning strategy, what is an alternative way of getting a single fragment containing just the S gene? - c) (10 points) Based on these considerations, outline a cloning strategy for cloning this gene into pBI121 to express the S protein in transgenic plants. - 6.
+(5 points) Why is the Bt toxin protein considered non-toxic to humans? - 7.
+(10 points) In plant biotechnology, the naturally-occurring Ti-plasmid has been modified to create the binary vector system.
+Why is it not practical to use the unmodified Ti-plasmid as it occurs in nature, for the purposes of plant transformation?

-- 8. (10 points) In plant biotechnology, the naturally-occurring Ti-plasmid has been modified to create the binary vector system.
-Why is it not practical to use the unmodified Ti-plasmid as it occurs in nature, for the purposes of plant transformation. - 9.
-(5 points) The following steps describe the process of high-throughput genomic sequencing.
+- 8. (5 points) The following steps describe the process of high-throughput genomic sequencing.
 Put 1 5 into the correct order.
-Step 6 is given: - immobilize individual DNA molecules onto a solid surface - · read the sequence by imaging the emission of light in real time - fragment genomic DNA into small fragments of a few hundred bases - perform DNA synthesis using nucleotides that emit a characteristic wavelength of light each time a base is added - amplify each molecule by PCR many thousands of times - 6) from the millions of reads, assemble overlapping reads into long contiguous segments known as "contigs" - 10.
-(5 points) In nature, there are at least 4 major classes of Bt toxin proteins, encoded by gene referred to as Cry1 Cry 4.
-Does this diversity of Cry genes make it easier, or more difficult, to genetically engineer insect resistance?
-Explain your reasoning. - 11.
+Step 6 is given: - immobilize individual DNA molecules onto a solid surface - read the sequence by imaging the emission of light in real time - · fragment genomic DNA into small fragments of a few hundred bases - perform DNA synthesis using nucleotides that emit a characteristic wavelength of light each time a base is added - amplify each molecule by PCR many thousands of times - 6) from the millions of reads, assemble overlapping reads into long contiguous segments known as "contigs" - 9.
+(5 points) One potential problem with Bt crops is the concern that if you transform a crop with a Bt gene, eventually the insect population will develop resistance to that gene.
+What characteristic of the Cry gene family could be leveraged to prevent the insect population from evolving resistance?
+(We are not talking about refugia.) - 10.
 (10 points) Mutations created using CRISPRs can be identified in the initial M0 generation.
 In contrast, mutations created by chemicals or radiation can only be identified in the M1 or M2 generations.
-Explain why this is true.
+Explain why this is true. - 11.
+(10 points) Peanuts are known to be highly allergenic to some people, so that even a trace amount of peanut in food products can induce a severe allergic reaction.
+Most of the allergenicity of peanut is due to 3 classes of allergenic proteins: